 Pipeline Integration & Production Boundaries

 This normalization stage operates as a stateless, idempotent transformation layer.
 It accepts structured JSON/XML payloads from ingestion, applies deterministic mapping and coercion, and outputs validated canonical records.
 The upstream boundary is strictly defined: raw documents must already be parsed, tokenized, and structured by prior stages.
-The downstream boundary enforces that only CanonicalMRORecord instances proceed to compliance verification, parts traceability graph construction, and ERP synchronization.
+The downstream boundary enforces that only CanonicalMRORecord instances proceed to compliance verification, parts-traceability graph construction, and ERP synchronization.

-Production deployments should:
+Production deployments must:

-- Enforce Idempotency: Hash raw payloads and deduplicate before normalization to prevent double-counting flight hours or duplicate defect entries.
+- Enforce idempotency — hash raw payloads and deduplicate before normalization to prevent double-counting flight hours or duplicate defect entries.

-- Monitor DLQ Growth: Alert when DLQ rejection rates exceed 2% per OEM profile, indicating mapping drift or upstream parsing degradation.
+- Monitor DLQ growth — alert when DLQ rejection rates exceed 2% per OEM profile, indicating mapping drift or upstream parsing degradation.

 By isolating OEM heterogeneity behind a strict normalization boundary, MRO engineering teams guarantee deterministic data flow, reduce manual reconciliation overhead, and maintain continuous airworthiness compliance across mixed-fleet operations.